 Activity at the Soufrière Hills Volcano remains low.

-The seismic network recorded no volcanic earthquakes this week.
+The seismic network recorded two rockfalls and three volcano-tectonic earthquakes this week.

-No measurements of the SO2 flux have been possible since 21 January 2017.
+No measurements of the SO2 flux are available since 21 January 2017.

 Pyroclastic flows can occur at any time without warning on any side of the volcano, including Gages from where they can travel rapidly into Plymouth.
 Tracks across the Belham Valley can be destroyed or heavily modified by flash flooding or lahars, and caution should be exercised crossing the valley during and after rainfall.